514K/DarkGoogle/README.md

 Unzip to some dir and turn on that at google extensions.

-Click "load extension" and change dir with extension.
+Click "load extension" and change dir "extension".

 if u have some questions: